maliahavlicek/what2do2day/README.md

 1. GoogleCalendar - manage events and email notifications instead of STMP emails.
 #### Switch to Relational Database
 1. MongoDB is not the correct data base, it was chosen because it has a free tier, but the aggregation to force joins is awkward and inefficient.
 As the dataset grows this will cripple the application's efficiency.
+#### Ease of Use Enhancements
+1. Places could be related to more than one activity, I would ideally have 1-5 activities that could be associated to a place but that was too complex to add implement given the time frame.
+1. Scroll to top - Longer pages should include a scroll to top fixed button to aid in returning to the top navigation
+1. On updates, scroll to the selected activity or show it and then have a change option that allows the user to pick a new option.
+1. On activity selection, allow the user to search or type to find an image icon by name
+1. On places page, much like the gray date divider for events, have a A-Z dictionary glossary to help group items alphabetically to create 10-20 containers once the number of places exceeds a certain threshold
+1. When switching pages, toss up a modal and processing screen so users know their input was received and is being processed MONGODB is SOOO SLOW especially if hosted in Oregon and consumed in Europe.

 ### Project Tracking
 The scope of this project was larger than a typical milestone effort and I quickly felt overwhelmed when learning new skills such as Bulma, mongodb aggregated queries, Flask Filters, Flask Macros, Flask WTF Forms, Validators, Flask blueprints and routes.
 To ensure I kept on task and could feel a sense of accomplishment while taking the countless baby steps towards completion, I devised a [project tacking sheet](https://docs.google.com/spreadsheets/d/1Lnvt9zLgJj0oQFdpOIAs1V2JAN2lVGcBalIBHwXzqjY/edit?usp=sharing):